Frequently Asked Questions

 Q: What if my retainer breaks?

 A: We recognize that accidents happen.
-If you should break or damage your retainer within the first 60 days, we will replace it for half the original price.
-This offer applies to any product we make.
-Simply include the damaged product when you send the new impression.
+If you should break or damage your retainer within the first 60 days, we will replace it for free as long as you still have your impression.
+Simply include the damaged product when you send the impression back.

 Q: How long will my retainer last?

-A: We make all our retainers with the finest Essix Plus material.
+A: We make all our retainers with the finest Invisacryl Ultra material.
 This assures you have the most durable product.
 Retainers can last months or years depending on how hard you bite, if you grind your teeth, and how well you clean and care for your retainer.
 For information about the maintenance and care of your retainer, click here.

 Q: Why do you offer “backup” retainers?